AI Providers

 Overview — Run an LLM Locally in the Browser

 wllama runs large language models directly in the browser using llama.cpp compiled to WebAssembly (WASM) — no server required, no API key, nothing sent to the cloud.
-The model downloads once (4–8 GB for Q4 GGUF variants), is cached locally, and then runs entirely on the user's CPU via WASM for every subsequent session — including completely offline.
+The model downloads once (0.4–7.5 GB depending on the model — the recommended Qwen 3 4B is ~2.6 GB), is cached locally, and then runs on the user's GPU via WebGPU for every subsequent session — including completely offline.
+A WebGPU-capable GPU is required for usable performance.

 AgentOp agents using the Local provider combine Python tool functions running via Pyodide (Python compiled to WebAssembly) with WllamaAgentManager for grammar-constrained tool calling and wllama for inference.
 GBNF grammars constrain the model's token sampling to produce valid JSON tool calls — no free-form text parsing needed.
 All of this runs inside the browser tab with no network requests after the initial model download.